peterhuyxuan/PedestrianDetectionApp/README.md

 •	Used a Centroid based algorithm to find the centre points of the pedestrians in order to keep track and ID the pedestrian in real-time

 ## Running the operation

+Only works up to Python 3.6 due to TensorFlow usage compatability

 **Activate the virtual environment**